 Why list achievements and awards in your resume?

 • To stand out.
-The job market is very competitive.
-Anything that can help you stand out works to your benefit.
 You're more likely to be invited for an interview if your resume is focused on your achievements, rather than mere responsibilities.

 • To distract from a lack of relevant work experience.
-Let’s say you’re a fresh graduate without much past work experience.
-Any past scholarships, dean’s list mentions, or academic awards can help you secure that internship or entry-level job.
+If you’re a fresh graduate without much past work experience, any past scholarships, dean’s list mentions, or academic awards can help you secure an internship or entry-level job.

 • To demonstrate your skills.
-Achievements and awards go beyond just showing what you've done — they prove that you did it well.
 For example, winning an award for a project demonstrates project management, leadership, and other relevant skills.

 • To show you're committed to your career.
-A list of professional achievements shows potential employers that you're dedicated to your field and are always striving to improve and excel.
+Achievements show potential employers that you're dedicated to your field and are always striving to improve and excel.
 This signals that you'll bring a similar level of commitment and enthusiasm to their organization.

 Find out your resume score!